roncli/roncli.com/README.md

             }
         };

 9. If using [iisnode](https://github.com/tjanczuk/iisnode), point an IIS application to the inner /roncli.com directory.
-Otherwise, run using a standalone installation from the cmomand line:
+Otherwise, run using a standalone installation from the command line by running /roncli.com/run.bat.

-        /roncli.com/run.bat

 Other Installations
 ===================